iluwatar/java-design-patterns/metadata-mapping/README.md

 ---
-title: "Metadata Mapping Design Pattern"
+title: "Metadata Mapping Pattern in Java: Bridging Objects and Data Stores Seamlessly"
+shortTitle: Metadata Mapping
 description: "Explore the Metadata Mapping Design Pattern for managing the mapping between database records and objects in Java applications.
 Learn implementation with Hibernate, use cases, benefits, and best practices."
 category: Data access
 language: en